Ale-js/ale/README.md

-# alejs
+# Ale.js

-a Flexible and fast JavaScript view framework
+Ale.js is a Flexible and fast JavaScript view framework.

+It can help you quickly build a page with great flexibility.